Information for visitors

-SCONUL Access is a reciprocal scheme which allows many university library users to borrow or use books at other libraries which belong to the scheme.
-The scheme covers most of the university libraries in the UK and Ireland.
-It provides borrowing access for most:
+SCONUL Access is a reciprocal scheme which allows many university library members to use or borrow books from other libraries which belong to the scheme.
+The scheme covers many university libraries in the UK and Ireland.

 Alumni of the University are automatically entitled to reference and study use of the library after leaving the University.